prantlf/storybook-multilevel-sort/README.md

 See also an [example of a Storybook project].

-+**Warning**: Versions `2.x` of this package will support Storybook 7 only.
+**Warning**: Versions `2.x` of this package will support Storybook 7 only.
 If you use Storybook 6 or older, look for the [versions `1.x` of this package].
 However, the support for Storybook 7 is currently in development.

 Changes in Storybook 7 don't allow customising the sorting in `preview.js` any more.
 There's more about this in the [open issue].
 There're currently two variants of the new interface, which offer the same customisability by putting code to both `main.js` and `preview.js`.
-This branch explores the way *via an exported function*.
+This branch explores the way *via an add-on*.
 The documentation is available below.

-Both variants can be tried using the beta version of this package: `storybook-multilevel-sort@2.0.0-next.0`.
+Both variants can be tried using the beta version of this package: `storybook-multilevel-sort@2.0.0-next.1`.

+**Warning**: The add-on approach in this branch doesn't work.

 See the [documentation about how to migrate] from a version `1.x` to version `2.x` of this package.